-South London has created yet another masterpiece.
+South East London has created yet another masterpiece.

 What Kinda Music is the latest collaborative effort from singer/guitarist Tom Misch and drummer Yussef Dayes, the record’s ambiguity and freedom reigning heavy throughout.
-Taking a very loose interpretation of their respective jazz backgrounds, the two musicians partner on an album that heralds no genre—it is just simply art—and to call this a collision of two worlds wouldn’t be true either, because, whilst Dayes and Misch certainly hail from different musical disciplines, the two have been on each other’s radar for quite some time.
-They both call South East London home—a minor note in today’s globalised music industry—yet somehow, it plays a part in the narrative of this musically multilingual pairing.
+Taking a very loose interpretation of their respective jazz backgrounds, the two musicians partner on an album that heralds no genre—it is simply just art—and to call this a collision of two worlds wouldn’t be true either because, whilst Dayes and Misch certainly hail from different musical disciplines, the two have been on each other’s radar for quite some time.
+They both call South East London home—a minor note in today’s globalised music industry—yet, somehow, it plays a part in the narrative of this musically multilingual pairing.